 Note: Sentinel-1 operates at C-band and data are available in single or dual polarization.
 Another option for SAR data is the inclusion of phase information.
 Level 1 data are produced as single look complex (SLC), in which the phase information is preserved, or as ground-range detected (GRD), in which the phase information is lost.
 GRD data can be visualized and are appropriate for change detection, for example.

-Vertex is the ASF DAAC's search tool.
 Vertex allows for the search, preview, and download of SAR data acquired from a variety of space and airborne platforms, including Sentinel-1.
-Vertex also includes on-demand SAR processing services, which allow data identified using the Vertex search tools to be processed automatically.
+Vertex also includes on-demand SAR processing services that allow data identified using the Vertex search tools to be processed automatically.
 This provides analysis-ready products without requiring a lot of knowledge of SAR processing or personal computing resources.

 NASA's Uninhabited Aerial Vehicle Synthetic Aperture Radar (UAVSAR) is an L-band, fully polarimetric airborne SAR instrument.
 Campaigns over portions of Greenland, Iceland, and North, Central, and South America were conducted from 2008 to present.